dmcg/dmcg.github.io/_posts/2020-11-22-inline-tiny-types.md

 inline class GivenName(val value: String)
 ```

-In most circumstances the compiler arranges for instances of inline classes be passed around as just the single contained value, so that we don't have the overhead of creating an extra wrapper instance.
+In most circumstances the compiler arranges for instances of inline classes to be passed around as just the single contained value, so that we don't have the overhead of creating an extra wrapper instance.
 This should be perfect for tiny types.

 There's one major problem though, we can't easily validate inline classes.